 * Bras d’Or Families (by John Scott, incl.
 Jesso, Boutilier, & other fams & regions)

-* Bras d’Or Indian Village Band Association (Maliseet-Micmac Vital Stats, LeJeune gen, Nfld.
+* Bras d’Or Indian Village Band Assoc.
+(Maliseet-Micmac Vital Stats, LeJeune gen, Nfld.
 Mi’kmaq)

 * Chiasson Family

-* Descendants of Charles Crocker (by Elizabeth Sheppard Hewitt)
+* Desc. of Charles Crocker (by Elizabeth Sheppard Hewitt)

-* Descendants of Daniel’s Harbour (Payne, Brooks, Park family info.)
+* Desc. of Daniel’s Harbour (Payne, Brooks, Park families)

 * Doucet Family

-* Mi’kmaq Ancestry of Jerry Gerrior (Gerrior/Girouard family and others)
+* Mi’kmaq Ancestry of Jerry Gerrior (Gerrior/Girouard and others)